 Instructions

-- Set skillet over medium heat and add slice of Spam.
+- Set a large skillet over medium heat and add a slice of Spam.
 Cook until the bottom is hot and browned, then flip and repeat.
-Top with slice of cheese just prior to removing meat from skillet to allow it to start melting.
+Top with a slice of cheese just prior to removing the meat from the skillet to allow it to start melting.

 - In a separate non-stick skillet melt butter over medium heat and add eggs, seasoning with salt and pepper.
 Cook for approximately 2 minutes, or until the bottom has set, then flip.
 Continue cooking until the whites are fully set, leaving the yolk runny.